-What We Do What We Do Not Do ✓ Emphasize performance-based, at-risk compensation. ☐ Grant uncapped cash incentives or guaranteed equity compensation.
-Emphasize the use of equity compensation to promote executive retention and reward long-term value creation. $\ oxtimes$ Guarantee executive officers annual salary increases or bonuses. ✓ Weight the overall pay mix toward long-term incentive compensation for senior executives. ⊠ Provide excessive perquisites. ✓ Establish incentive compensation programs based on metrics that are aligned with our corporate strategy and designed to grow stockholder value. ☑ Provide any compensation-related tax gross-ups.
-Structure change in control severance payments as "double-trigger", requiring both a change in control and an involuntary termination for payout.
-Maintain an Insider Trading Compliance Policy that prohibits employees, officers and directors from engaging in hedging transactions.
-Maintain a Compensation Committee comprised entirely of independent directors.
-Engage an independent compensation consultant to advise our Compensation Committee. ✓ Hold an annual say on pay stockholder vote (starting in 2022).
+What We Do What We Do Not Do ü Emphasize performance-based, at-risk compensation. $\boxtimes$ Grant uncapped cash incentives or guaranteed equity compensation. ü Emphasize the use of equity compensation to promote executive retention and reward long-term value creation. $\boxtimes$ Guarantee executive officers annual salary increases or bonuses. ü Weight the overall pay mix toward long-term incentive compensation for senior executives. ☑ Provide excessive perquisites. ü Establish incentive compensation programs based on metrics that are aligned with our corporate strategy and designed to grow stockholder value. ⊠ Provide any compensation-related tax gross-ups. ü Structure change in control severance payments as "double-trigger", requiring both a change in control and an involuntary termination for payout. ü Maintain an Insider Trading Compliance Policy that prohibits employees, officers and directors from engaging in hedging or pledging transactions. ü Maintain a Clawback Policy that allows the Company to seek to recover certain incentive compensation paid to its officers in situations where "Recoverable Events" have taken place. ü Maintain a Stock Ownership Guidelines policy to align the long-term interests of senior executives and non-employee directors with those of the Company's shareholders. ü Maintain a Compensation Committee comprised entirely of independent directors. ü Engage an independent compensation consultant to advise our Compensation Committee. ü Hold an annual say on pay stockholder vote. ü Conduct annual pay equity assessments.